opencog/sensory/README.md

 the parser can connect up the connectors to create "links".
 The linkages are such that the endpoints always agree as to the type of the connector.

+The twist of using Link Grammar to create linkages changes the focus from pair-wise, peer-to-peer connections, to a more global network connection perspective.
+A linkage is possible, only if all of the connectors are connected, only if they are connected in a way that preserves the connector types (so that the two endpoints can actually talk to one-another.)

+This kind of capability is not needed for the Internet, or for peer-to-peer networks, which is why you don't see this "in real life".
+That's because humans and sysadmins and software developers are smart enough to figure out how to connect what to what, and corporate executives can say "make it so".
+However, machine agents and "bots" are not this smart.

+So the aim of this project is to create a sensory-motor system, which self-describes using Link Grammar-style disjuncts.
+Each "external world" (the unix filesystem, IRC chat, a webcam or microphone, etc.) exposes a collection of connectors that describe the data coming from that sensor (text, images ...) and a collection of connectors that describe the actions that can be taken (move, open, ...)
+These connector-sets are "affordances" to the external world: they describe how an agent can work with the sensori-motor interface to "do things" in the external world.